 Welcome to high-protein heaven!
 This Eat to Live Mexican Salad is full of authentic Mexican flavor without health derailers like added oil and salt!

 Typically when you follow the nutritarian lifestyle you have your salad as the main course followed by your cooked food.
-I love tat this salad is the main dish, period the end!
+I love that this salad is the beginning, the middle and the end.
+It’s a main-dish, full-meal salad that delivers on flavor, contrasting textures and freshness!

 Delicious, nutritious and deeply satisfying, this hearty salad recipe is a go-to favorite at my house.
 Even my non-nutritarian hubby specifically requests this salad after his strength-training sessions.